-If you drank one too many glasses of wine during the Thanksgiving holiday, then chances are you've already nursed your first hangover of the holiday season.
+If you drank one too many glasses of wine last night, then chances are you've already nursed your first hangover of the holiday season.
 And with several weeks of office parties and family functions still ahead—not to mention the grand finale that is New Year's Eve—there are still more headaches to be had.
 But then again, do there have to be?

 First off, there are countless ways to lessen a hangover before it even begins, or better yet, nip it in the bud entirely.
 But if it so happens that you still wake up feeling tequila-whammied, scientists have nailed down the most efficient cure around.
 (Sadly, it's not french fries with a side of french fries.)